Lightning-AI/LitServe/README.md

 &nbsp;

 # Deploy AI models Lightning fast ⚡
-LitServe is a high-throughput serving engine designed for seamless AI model deployment at scale.
+LitServe is a high-throughput serving engine designed to deploy AI models at scale.
 It creates an API endpoint for models, managing batching, streaming, and autoscaling across CPUs and GPUs and more.

 ✅ **Supports all models:** LLMs, vision, time-series, etc...
 ✅ **Developer friendly:** Focus on AI deployment not infrastructure.